GitHababi/githababi.github.io/README.md

 # Hababi
 Hi, my name is Heerod.
 I make software whenever I feel like it.
+You can use it, just give me credit in whatever you use it in.

 If you want to contact me, use my main email: heerods@gmail.com.

-My other projects suck balls so don't even.

 Use my [installer](https://github.com/GitHababi/HababisoftInstaller/releases/download/1/HababisoftInstaller.exe) to download my Programs.
 You can use my installer to install .NET Core 3.1 x64 but if that does not work, get it from [here](https://dotnet.microsoft.com/download/dotnet-core/3.1).